CPS2018/F651-Drone-CAD/README.md

-# CAD_drawings
+# CAD Models of F651 Drone
-You can download these CAD drawings and 3D print it to make the drone.
+You can download these CAD models and 3D print it to make the drone.

 If you used this code, kindly consider citing the [paper]: